sbuss/gocon-tokyo/talk-notes.md

   networking inside App Engine.
 If you are using Go 1.11, you can finally use ListenAndServe and everything works normally.

+[ 19:40 ]

-# slide 10 [8 minutes]
+# slide 10

-App Engine had a great start back in 2011.
+Go on App Engine had a great start back in 2011.
 But Go has changed a lot since then, and we haven't always done a good job keeping up.
 Act 2: The journey

 # slide 11